 - Secure retention : choose a sheath, deep‑carry clip, or pocket where the blade won’t slip out in a crowd.

-- Edge awareness : keep the point away from you—and others—when drawing or passing a knife.
+- Edge awareness : keep the point away from you, and others, when drawing or passing a knife.

 - Training beats bravado : practice opening and closing at home; adrenaline turns fancy mechanisms into finger‑biters.